-It is the student's sole responsibility to choose a proctor (exam monitor), and proctors must meet several requirements:
+It is the student's sole responsibility to choose a proctor (exam monitor), and proctors must meet the following requirements:

-- be responsible, respected adults, such as a local official, supervisor at work, librarian, or a religious figure, and be at least 21 years old; - be willing to comply with UoPeople policies and procedures to ensure the integrity of the exam process; - have adequate and reliable access to the Internet, including email services; - be available to be physically present with the student throughout the entire proctored exam.
+- Must be a responsible, respected adult, such as a local official, supervisor at work, librarian, or a religious figure, and be at least 21 years old; - Must not be married to or related to the student or applicant; - Is willing to comply with UoPeople policies and procedures to ensure the integrity of the exam process; - Must have an ongoing Internet connection and be highly responsive to University e-mails during the student's studies, and must be physically present with the student throughout the entire proctored exam.

-Be advised that students cannot register themselves as their proctor (exam monitor), and the proctor cannot be a relative of the student, another student at UoPeople, or an applicant to UoPeople, nor can the proctor have a conflict of interest or have any vested interest in the student's grade or performance on his/her exam.
+A student may not act as his/her own proctor (exam monitor), and the proctor cannot be a relative of the student, another student at UoPeople, or an applicant to UoPeople, nor can the proctor have a conflict of interest or have any vested interest in the student's grade or performance on his/her exam.
 The University reserves the right to verify a proctor at any time, and students who assign proctors that do not meet the requirements will have their registration denied.